 The military cut is also sometimes called the buzz cut, which is a prime example of a short and back sides haircut.
 For a modern take, keep the top just an inch—or even a finger—longer than the usual buzz cut.
 Depending on your face shape, the buzz cut can highlight your features or complement some aspects with its height—or lack thereof.

 Editor’s Tip: While the military cut is maintenance-free, improper hair care can lead to dandruff that will show up as crusty white flakes on your scalp.
-With the hair on your head that short, it will definitely be a feature you don’t want to highlight.
-Use Clear Ice Cool Menthol Anti-Dandruff Shampoo to activate your scalp’s natural protective layer and keep it fresh all day.
+Prevent dandruff by using CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men to activate your scalp’s natural protective layer and keep it fresh all day.

 4. Mohawk with Fade

 Update a regular barber’s cut and try the Mohawk with fade.
 This haircut features a thick top and short sides that are not fully shaved.
 You can go for a taper fade as well for a more dramatic look.
 Then, give this haircut more personality by coloring the top section with any of the best hair colors for men.

 Also known as the flair or shape up hairstyle, the square cut involves a straight line on top as well as the sides and back.
 It’s a simple and clean haircut that you can wear every day no matter the occasion.
 If you want to spice it up, you can grow the top a bit longer and style your hair in different ways, one of which is a messy, textured hairstyle.